Fresh Air: History

-David Edelstein was let go from his position as film critic for the show on November 27, 2018, for comments made in the wake of Bernardo Bertolucci's death.
+David Edelstein was sacked from his position as film critic for the show on November 27, 2018, for comments made in the wake of Bernardo Bertolucci's death.

+Tonya Mosley, who co-hosted WBUR's Here & Now, was named co-host of Fresh Air in 2023.
+The show was formerly titled "Fresh Air with Terry Gross" but is now simply branded "Fresh Air".

+Past contributors include Geoff Nunberg, Milo Miles, and Ed Ward.

+Guests have included R.E.M.'s Michael Stipe.

+Description and people

+The show is composed primarily of interviews with prominent figures in various fields, among them entertainment and the arts, culture, journalism, and global current affairs.
+This main segment is followed by shorter segments, most often comprising coverage and reviews of events and new releases in various cultural and entertainment spheres.
+The subjects of these shorter segments include movies, books, stage plays, television programs, as well as recordings of popular music, jazz, and classical music.
+The program also features commentary and interviews from a range of regular contributors, including Maureen Corrigan, David Bianculli, Dave Davies, Ken Tucker, Kevin Whitehead, John Powers, Lloyd Schwartz, Justin Chang, and Nick Quah.

 The executive producer of Fresh Air is Danny Miller.
-The program is produced and edited by Amy Salit, Phyllis Myers, Ann Marie Baldonado, Sam Briger, Lauren Krenzel, Heidi Saman, Therese Madden, Thea Chaloner, Seth Kelley and Susan Nyakundi.
+The program is produced and edited by Phyllis Myers, Ann Marie Baldonado, Sam Briger, Lauren Krenzel, Therese Madden, Thea Chaloner, Susan Nyakundi and Anna Bauman.
 The show is directed by Roberta Shorrock.
 Audrey Bentham is the engineer.
 Molly Seavy-Nesper is the producer of Digital Media.